meadowdata/meadowrun/docs/explanation/how_it_works.md

 If there aren't enough instances to run your job, Meadowrun will launch one or more instances for you, choosing the cheapest instance types that meet the CPU/memory requirements you specify.
-Meadowrun will optionally choose spot instances, taking into account the maximum interruption probability that you specify.
+Meadowrun will optionally choose spot instances, taking into account the maximum eviction rate (aka interruption probability) that you specify.

 `meadowrun-manage-<cloud-provider> install`, will create AWS Lambdas/Azure Functions that run periodically and adjust the number of running instances.
 Currently, this will